fcorella/2F-crypto-authn-demo/README.md

 1. The user enters and confirms the password.

-1. The registration is completed, and the user is logged in on the browser.
+1. The registration is completed and the user is logged in on the browser.

-### Login on a browser where a cryptographic credential has been
+### Login on a browser where a cryptographic credential has been installed
-installed

 1. The user submits her email address and is prompted for her password.